Changes To Member of Family Units

 With effect from 19th November 2016, the definition of Member of the Family Unit (MoFU) has been changed and limited to direct family members under 23 years of age (and dependent children with a medically accepted disability).
+To read more about Changes To Member of Family Units, please read the below article.

 This change will mainly impact the secondary visa applicants for certain permanent visas or some provisional and temporary visa subclasses.
 This change is in line with Regulation 1.12, of the Migration Regulations 1994